 Trip 1 or Trip 2 and Average Fuel Economy : The Trip display shows the current distance traveled, in either kilometers (km) or miles (mi), since the trip odometer was last reset.
-The trip odometer can be reset by pressing $\checkmark$ and selecting yes or no while this display is active.
+The trip odometer can be reset by pressing \checkmark and selecting yes or no while this display is active.

-The Average Fuel Economy display shows the approximate average liters per 100 kilometers (L/100 km) or miles per gallon (mpg).
-This number is calculated based on the number of L/100 km (mpg) recorded since the last time this menu item was reset.
+Shows the approximate average kilometers per liter (km/L) or miles per gallon (mpg).
+This number is calculated based on the number of km/L recorded since the last time this menu item was reset.
 This number reflects only the approximate average fuel economy that the vehicle has right now, and will change as driving conditions change.
-The Average Fuel Economy can be reset by pressing $\checkmark$ and selecting yes or no while this display is active.
+The Average Fuel Economy can be reset by pressing \checkmark and selecting yes or no while this display is active.